All the Way (Buffy the Vampire Slayer)

-"All the Way" is the sixth episode of season 6 of the television series Buffy the Vampire Slayer.
+"All the Way" is the sixth episode of season six of Buffy the Vampire Slayer.
+The episode aired on October 30, 2001, on UPN.

+One of the Halloween-themed episodes, it shows Dawn getting in trouble when she lies to Buffy about sleeping over at a friend's house, and encounters both a spooky house and vampires.

 Plot

 It is Halloween and Anya has set the gang to work in the magic shop.
 She sends Buffy to the basement, where she runs into Spike.
 At his suggestion, Buffy attempts to leave to go patrol with Spike, but Giles points out that Halloween is an inactive day for most evil creatures, and engages Buffy in helping with bagging products.

 An elderly man, Kaltenbach, is seen walking down the street humming "Pop Goes the Weasel" while carrying a bag of what appears to be groceries.
 He enters his home, peers out of a window at the children in costumes walking by, and says he will give them something "special" this year.
 He then pulls a large knife out of his kitchen drawer.

 The Magic Box has enjoyed its busiest day ever, to Anya's delight.
 Xander decides that the time is right to announce his engagement to Anya, and the group makes its way back to Buffy's house to celebrate.
 Back at the Summers home, Willow conjures up decorations for the party, but Tara now shares Giles's concerns about Willow's frivolous use of magic.
 Willow brushes off these concerns.

 Dawn tells Buffy that she is going to her friend Janice Penshaw's house, but really meets Janice and two older boys: Justin and Zack.
 Dawn becomes attracted to Justin.
 When the foursome stops in front of "old man" Kaltenbach's house, Dawn, on a dare, walks up to the porch to smash a pumpkin.
 She is caught by Kaltenbach, who warns her not to mess with them, then laughs and invites them all inside for a "special treat".
 Inside, Justin volunteers to help Kaltenbach with his preparations in the kitchen.
 The old man is about to cut into a baked dish when Justin, now revealed as a vampire, bites and drains him.
 Justin then returns to the others and announces that they need to flee because he stole the man's wallet.